 Then a number of meetings will be organised throughout the country where the Commission will seek people's comments on the draft constitution.
-Once this report is ready and people's comments have been received, the Commission will convene a national constitutional conference which will be a body of just under 500 people including all the Members of Parliament, three representatives from every district, representatives of religious groups, professional bodies, political parties, women's groups and NGO's.
+Once this report is ready and people's comments have been received, the Commission will convene a national conference which will be a body of just under 500 people including all the Members of Parliament, three representatives from every district, representatives of religious groups, professional bodies, political parties, women's groups and NGO's.
 The Commissioners will be members but they will not have a right to vote.
 This body will have the primary responsibility for making decisions on the future constitution.
-If that conference is able to reach a consensus on the constitution the draft constitution will be sent to Parliament for enactment.
-If, however, the conference is not able to agree on the draft constitution, there will be a referendum at which all registered voters will be able to decide on which version of the constitution to adopt.
+If that conference is able to reach a consensus on the constitution the draft constitution will be a referendum at which all registered voters will be able to decide on which version of the constitutional to adopt.
 He said the result of the referendum along with the draft constitution and the recommendations of the constitutional conference will be sent to Parliament so that the constitution can be adopted.